 [09:35] Should You Go to a New Medical School or Not?

 So you have to look at who you are as a person.
 What stresses you out?
 What gives you anxiety?
-And if a new medical school and all those adventures give you too much anxiety, don’t do it.
-But if you’re ready for the ride and the adventure, go ahead and take a look at it.
+If a new medical school and all those adventures give you too much anxiety, don’t do it.
+But if you’re ready for the ride and the adventure, go ahead and consider it.